MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

 ## What to implement for each track

 - Plannning Track:
 You need to implement your own planner.
-Check out ''Implement your planner' ' section for more details.
+Check out ''Implement your planner'' section for more details.

 - Scheduling Track:
 You need to implement your own scheduler.
 Check out ''Implement your scheduler'' section for more details.